sunjunaimer/LFMIM/README.md

 # LFMIM

-The feature extracted from the raw data is available at https://drive.google.com/drive/folders/1NwtZDFKeZJRe5JQ5C1vb7mTVxqoGqzSL?usp=sharing
+The feature extracted from the raw data is available at https://pan.baidu.com/s/10PoJcXMDhRg4fzsq96A7rQ Extraction code: CHER